Core Values

 The year Save Our Youth began serving kids in the Denver area.

-The number of youth served in 2022.
+The number of youths served in 2024.

 The number of months an average Save Our Youth mentoring relationship lasts.